lukachrk/selenium-project/README.md

 ## About The Project
-selenium gui automatization project for automating manual test cases for awork.ge website
+Selenium gui automatization project for testing talent acqusition website "awork.ge"

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Getting Started